stjet/hedgeblog/posts/golfing_and_scheming.md

 It's been a while since I had so much fun programming.
 To further learn Scheme, I then wrote my first project in Scheme, [rescli](https://github.com/jetstream0/rescli), a CLI interface for [Reservoir](https://github.com/jetstream0/reservoir), a bookmark organizer app I made.
 I'll talk about those in a different post.

-I also tried to learn Ocaml but just couldn't get over the horrible, horrible, syntax.
-Maybe I'll try again later (ReasonML's more familiar syntax might help).

 ## Why Learn Scheme?

-But anyways, why did I choose to learn Scheme?
+But anyways, how did I end up learning scheme?

-After writing Mingde, and a few Rust projects, I was thinking a lot about types.
-Specifically, how much I loved them (a lot).
-I was also a bit curious about functional programming.
+After writing [Mingde](https://github.com/stjet/mingde), and a few Rust projects, I was thinking a lot about types.
+Specifically, how much I loved them (hint: a lot).
+I was also curious about functional programming.

+Naturally, I looked for languages that combined both.
+Idris I simply could not wrap my head around (and might just be too obscure, even for me), and I found it too difficult to get into OCaml.
+I will probably try OCaml again later, maybe with ReasonML for more familiar syntax instead.
+Haskell is also on my "try later" list.

-Lisp Scheme is dynamically, not statically, typed (Typed Racket, which is similar, does though), which was a downside.
+Lisp Scheme is dynamically, not statically, typed (Typed Racket, a similar language, can be statically typed though), which was a bummer and initially discouraged me from trying it.
 But it's simplicity and lack of bloat was compelling enough for me to give it a try.
 I'm glad I did.
 Again, writing in Scheme has been the most fun I've had programming in months, possibly years.
 Functional programming really is a different, more fun, and arguably better way to think about programming.
 Avoiding variable mutation and recursing instead of iterating is just... fun.
 Having the entire language reference as a 3.3 mb PDF is pretty neat too.
 And I haven't even written a macro yet!

 S-expressions (the name for all those parentheses) are really simple to understand, and everything in general is pretty simple to understand.
 Do a brief read of Scheme Programming, then TSPL4 for reference.